astonbitecode/j4rs/README.md

 ## Running project tests

-First install java 17, this exact version is required.
+First install a java version >= 9.
 Then run the `run_tests.sh` script.
 This script will: